Crypto Chart Patterns

 Falling Wedge

-Description: Two converging lines slanted downward.
+Explanation: Two converging lines slanted downward.
 It usually forms after a downtrend and suggests a potential bullish reversal in the original downtrend.
 However, it can also appear in an uptrend, in which case, it indicates a likely continuation of that trend.
 Either way, Falling Wedge typically results in a bullish breakout.
 Falling Wedge tends to be a more reliable indicator than a rising wedge.

 Trade: When price breaks the upper trend line the price is expected to trend higher.
 Emerging patterns (before a breakout occurs) can be traded by swing traders between the convergence lines; however, most traders should wait for a completed pattern with a breakout and then place a BUY order.